-David Johnson: New York Man Allegedly Had Six Million Child Pornography Images And Videos On His Devices
+David Johnson: New York Man Allegedly Had 6 Million Child Pornography Images And Videos On His Devices

-An upstate New York man has been charged with 200 child pornography charges after police found over six million images and videos of child porn, allegedly stored on two dozen electronic devices, WABC-TV (New York City) is reporting.
+An upstate New York man has been hit with 200 child pornography charges after police found over 6 million images and videos of child porn, allegedly stored on two dozen electronic devices, WABC-TV is reporting.

 David Johnson, 58, faces 10 to 20 years in prison in what authorities are calling the largest child pornography bust in Suffolk County history.

 It’s not clear, as of this writing, how Johnson came to the attention of police.
 Somehow, an mp3 player belonging to him was given to the Amityville Village Police Department back in April.
 Authorities analyzed the device and determined that the memory card contained child pornography.
-An arrest warrant was issued and cops, aided by FBI agents showed up at Johnson’s home.
+An arrest warrant was issued and cops, aided by FBI agents, showed up at Johnson’s home.

 As it turns out, according to Newsday, the mp3 player was only the tip of the iceberg.
 Once authorities had scoured all 24 of the data storage devices allegedly belonging to Johnson, they discovered 6.6 million videos and images of children, ranging in age from infancy to 18 years.
 The images included nudity and even rape.